--force

 be allowed by providing this option on the command line.
 This

-currently impacts only the export-marks
+currently impacts only the export-marks, import-marks, and

-feature commands.
+import-marks-if-exists feature commands.

 Only enable this option if you trust the program generating the